parinfer/parlinter/README.md

         ^
 ```

+> __Conventional Formatters__ comply with Rule #1 for all cases except to allow
+> [close-parens after a comment].
+Parlinter does NOT make this exception.

+[close-parens after a comment]:#2-close-parens-after-comments

+### Rule #2

-__Rule #2__ - Indentation is kept to the RIGHT of the parent open-paren, without
+Indentation is kept to the RIGHT of the parent open-paren, without crossing the
-crossing the threshold of another:
+threshold of another:

 ```clj
 ;; bad